kubauth/kubauth-doc/docs/30-user-guide/110-configuration.md

 # Configuration

-Basic Kubauth configuration is based on:
+Kubauth configuration is based on:

-- Helm chart variable
+- Helm chart variables
-- Users and Groups as Kubernetes Custom Resources
+- Users and Groups defined as Kubernetes Custom Resources
-- Client Application as Kubernetes Custom Resources.
+- Client Applications defined as Kubernetes Custom Resources

-We suggest you apply the sample configuration described below as this will be used in subsequent chapters.
+We recommend applying the sample configuration described below, as it will be referenced in subsequent chapters.

-## User creation
+## User Creation

-With Kubauth users may be defined as Kubernetes Custom Resources.
+With Kubauth, users can be defined as Kubernetes Custom Resources.

-Here is a sample manifest which will create two users:
+Here is a sample manifest that creates two users:

 ???+ abstract "users.yaml"